Unrecognized

 If you’re a fan of the Pembroke Welsh Corgi and of Australian Shepherds, you will absolutely adore an Auggie dog!
 Our ultimate guide to the Aussie Corgi mix is all you’ll need to convince yourself that you need to get yourself a furry little friend.

 This Australian Shepherd Corgi mix is believed to have first appeared in the 1800s.
-The Australian Shepherd has been bred since around the mid-19th century, whereas the Corgi has been around much longer and has dated back as far as the 11th century in Wales.
+The Australian Shepherd has been bred since around the mid-19th century, whereas the Corgi has been around much longer and has been dated back as far as the 11th century in Wales.

 The Auggie dogs are considered to be herding dogs – with the Australian Shepherd and the Pembroke Welsh Corgi are considered to be herding breeds by nature; hence the herding dog genetics of the Aussie Corgi can be attributed to its parents.
 The Australian Shepherd came to exist through the breeding of Australian sheepdogs with herding dogs.